 The Snowball has three settings: cardioid, cardioid with a -10db PAD (for recording loud drums or guitars), plus omnidirectional.
 I describe these in more detail in my Blue Snowball review.

 So, in terms of flexibility, the Yeti wins but the Snowball is certainly no slouch.

 If you plan on recording your voice head-on, all this is gravy.
 You might be leaning toward the Snowball if you don’t plan to use your mic for different production applications.
 Blue mics with fewer recording patterns tend to be less expensive, and this is no exception.

 Design and Functionality

-The Snowball is way cool but it strikes me as a novelty product.
 There is no functional reason for it to look like an orb.
-It’s design for the sake of design.
+It’s a cool design for the sake of cool design.
 The sound is good but not quite at the level of the Yeti due to noise issues.
-Gain limitations are fine for recording instruments and loud guitar cabinets but not ideal for voices.
+Gain limitations are fine for recording instruments and loud guitar cabinets but not ideal for softer voices.
 Grab it if you’re not sure if content creation is a long-term vocation for you.